 Feeling Mentally Exhausted?

 You're not broken.
-You're just tired.
-And sometimes you need to express that.
+You're running on empty.
+Sometimes you just need to let it out.

 Maybe it's work that never stops.
 Maybe it's responsibilities piling up.
 Maybe it's the constant pressure to perform, to be productive, to keep up.
 Maybe it's everything at once, and you're just done.

 This feeling is real.
-It's valid.
-And you're not alone in experiencing it.
-Sometimes you need to express it—to get it out, to release the pressure, to find people who understand.
+Sometimes you need to get it out, to release the pressure, to know other people are dealing with the same thing.
 Learn more about work stress venting and bottling up emotions.

 Mental exhaustion shows up in different ways.
 The feeling that you can't think clearly anymore.
 The sense that everything requires too much effort.
 The way small tasks feel overwhelming.
 The constant feeling of being behind, of not doing enough, of not being enough.